kakushuu/prompt-guide/README.md

 6. **Documentation and Knowledge Sharing**: The field emphasizes the importance of documenting case studies, best practices, and guidelines.
 Sharing detailed prompts, feed literature, and experiences helps the community to learn and grow collectively.

 7. **Interdisciplinary Nature**: Prompt engineering intersects with linguistics, computer science, psychology, and more, offering a rich, interdisciplinary approach to problem-solving.

-In summary, prompt engineering is a dynamic and vital discipline for harnessing the power of LLMs in varied and complex scenarios, continually evolving with the advancements in AI technology.
 ---